 She greeted me lovingly each time.
 Never short or rushed.
 Hovering nearby while ate.

 Then seeing me off, back up the street in the direction of school when it was time for me to return.

-Standing in my mother's shoes I see how it was both a giant pain in her ass and a blessing.
+Standing in my mother's shoes I see how it was both a giant pain and a blessing.
 I believe my mom, a woman who scarcely had a childhood herself, really understood how fleeting childhood is.
 She knew.